Best Chemistry Styles to Use in FIFA 22 Ultimate Team

 And last but not least, we have the striker position.
 Your striker should be fast, great at shooting, and physically strong so that he can’t be taken out easily by the defenders.
 The only chemistry style that gives all of these attributes a boost is the Hawk.
 Using the Hawk chemistry styles, your ST will be attributed with +2 SHO, +2 PAC, and +2 PHY.

-Now, if you already have one of the fastest strikers on FIFA 22 Ultimate Team, it’s worth solidifying his shooting and physical attributes to ensure that he’s really solid on the ground and can really nail every opportunity at the back of the net.
-The chemistry style for the job here is Finisher, which will give your player +3 SHO and +3 PHY.
+Now, if you already have one of the fastest strikers on FIFA 22 Ultimate Team, it’s worth solidifying his shooting and dribbling attributes to ensure that he’s able to dribble past every defender and nail every opportunity at the back of the net.
+The chemistry style for the job here is Finisher, which will give your player +3 SHO and +3 DRI.

 Note: For 10/100 chemistry, your Finisher ST will get a boost of +10 Shot Power, +15 Finishing, +15 Dribbling, +10 Agility, +10 Volleys, +5 Positioning, +5 Balance, and +5 Penalties.